 Follicular Unit Extraction (FUE)

 Note the appearance of the grafts that are harvested using follicular unit extraction.
 The grafts are intact and the supportive fat and surrounding tissue is remarkably preserved, even though a 0.8 mm round harvest tool has been used.
-In situations that require fewer than 3-4 hairs per follicular unit, these follicular units can be subdivided for a softer, more delicate result.
+In situations that require fewer than three to four hairs per follicular unit, these follicular units can be subdivided for a softer, more delicate result.

-Below is an example of large session FUE harvest and the excellent subsequent healing.
+Below is an example of a large-session FUE harvest and the excellent subsequent healing.
 This patient chose FUE as his primary donor option even though strip harvesting was offered as well.

 If you would like to learn more about Follicular Unit Extraction (FUE), please contact JEV Plastic Surgery & Medical Aesthetics today.